V4Fire/Client/src/components/friends/async-render/README.md

     {{ i }}
 ```

-The rest primitive types are cast to a single-element iterator.
+The remaining primitive types are cast to a single-element iterator.

 ```
 < .container v-async-target